-Literacy educators Sharon and Phil Callen discuss the seven ‘timeless T’s’ of literacy instruction that empower teachers and engage students in their literacy learning.
+Literacy educator Sharon Callen discuss the seven ‘timeless T’s’ of literacy instruction that empower teachers and engage students in their literacy learning.

-In Episode 2 of The Teacher’s Toolkit for Literacy, Sharon and Phil revealed the seven timeless T’s of authentic literacy instruction that support literacy growth by empowering and engaging students in their learnings.
+In Episode 2 of The Teacher’s Toolkit for Literacy, Sharon revealed the seven timeless T’s of authentic literacy instruction that support literacy growth by empowering and engaging students in their learnings.

 “The challenge always is how we find that entry point for them to be able to engage successfully from where they are, because they’re all at these different abilities,” Sharon said.